Come with Me Now: Background and release

-In 2011, Kongos released their album Lunatic, which featured "Come with Me Now" which was released as a single.
+Kongos first uploaded the song to YouTube on September 27, 2011.
+In 2012, they released their album Lunatic.
 With the band performing the song live while opening for American band Linkin Park in South Africa, "Come with Me Now" was considered a fan favorite there though it initially struggled to find an audience in the United States.
 The band admitted that when "it didn't seem like things were getting along we really lost heart - we were ready to move on to new material".

 In early January 2014, the song began receiving airplay in the US, generating major label attention for the band which was eventually signed to Epic Records.
 It was released to US contemporary hit radio on 15 April 2014.
 The song appears on the soundtrack of the movie The Expendables 3.

 The song was released in the UK as the lead single off Lunatic on August 17, 2014.